swimmingly/yodrew.github.io/_pages/paper.md

 These latches totally fascinate me.
 However, I'm not sure the tumbler is going to work for _all_ the humanure collected over the last six months (!), so we'll build a three-bin shed in the backyard that will also act as a fence.
 Maybe the tumbler can go in front for food scraps.
 It will rest on a frame with four skateboard wheels to spin on.

 The ever-snapping clothesline stays up finally and folks are keeping the house a lot cleaner.
 Three guests left, two disgruntled roommates moved out, and a smart, funny guy moved in, so things are running smoothly right now.
-I hope his somewhat resembles a "life that already works well in other ways" (see [midwest bound](#blog/2009/04/midwest-bound/) post).
+I hope his somewhat resembles a "life that already works well in other ways" (see [midwest bound](/blog/2009/04/midwest-bound/) post).
 I'm super grateful for the welcome, friendship, and shelter of the young KC crew.
 What is youth?
 The absence of resignation.

 Oh, look.
 It is the 4th of July.

-### spheres for darkness retreats {#spheres-for-darkness-retreats}
+### spheres for darkness retreats

 2009/07